AnalystOlaide/E-Commerce-Business-Analysis-Project/README.md

 6. **Geographic Focus**: Which regions and cities offer the highest returns and opportunities for expansion?

-## Data Source

-The dataset includes sales, customer, product, operations, and marketing performance data extracted from an e-commerce platform’s internal database.

 ## Data Structure

 The data is organized across multiple tables: